 Unearthed: Collective Histories

-Unearthed: Collective Histories is a new twelve-month pilot programme of commissions, workshops and events uncovering the overlooked 20th Century histories of Studio Voltaire’s locality.
+Unearthed: Collective Histories was a twelve-month pilot programme of commissions, workshops and events that uncovered the overlooked 20th-century histories of Studio Voltaire’s locality.

-In the first phase of the project, we are partnering with several Lambeth-based archives, local schools, community groups, residents and artists to investigate two local landmarks linked by a shared history of WWII bomb damage: Rectory Gardens and Clapham South Shelter.
+Partnering with several Lambeth-based archives, local schools, community groups, residents and artists, the programme investigated two local landmarks linked by a shared history of WWII bomb damage: Rectory Gardens and Clapham South Shelter.
+Unearthed: Collective Histories led to the creation of a resident-led research group, Unearthed Collective, a new learning programme, and a public programme of exhibitions and events as part of the Lambeth Heritage Festival.

-Rectory Gardens is a street of houses in Clapham’s Old Town, less than a mile from Studio Voltaire, that was severely damaged by bombing during WWII.
-In the late 60s, a group of squatters moved into the street and slowly renovated the houses.
-From the 70s to the eviction in 2014, the street played host to an industrious community of artists, musicians, poets and unconventional ‘free thinkers’.
+Rectory Gardens was a squat-turned-housing cooperative in Clapham Old Town, less than a mile from Studio Voltaire.
+The street was severely damaged by bombing during WWII.
+In the late 1960s, squatters moved into the street and slowly renovated the houses.
+From the 1970s until the eviction in 2014, the street hosted an industrious community of artists, musicians, poets and unconventional ‘free thinkers’.

 South London-based F.A.T.
-Studio has been commissioned to design the artwork, posters and materials relating to the project.
-Their designs were inspired by fonts on WWII Clapham Shelter tickets and the L Shape of Rectory Gardens, combining archival images with illustrations of modern-day Clapham residents.
+Studio was commissioned to design the artwork, posters and materials related to the project.
+Their designs were inspired by fonts on Clapham South Shelter tickets and the L shape of Rectory Gardens, combining archival images with illustrations of modern-day Clapham residents.

 1. Jay Bernard is an artist from London whose work is interdisciplinary, critical, queer and rooted in the archives.
 They were named Sunday Times Young Writer of the Year 2020 and winner of the 2017 Ted Hughes Award for Surge, a cross-disciplinary exploration of the New Cross Fire in 1981.